Long-Distance Family Caregiving and Selling a Parent’s Home in Silicon Valley

 What the Process Actually Looks Like, Step by Step

-• Initial consultation by video call.
-We review the property, discuss your goals and your parent’s situation, and I give you my honest assessment of market value, timing, and what — if anything — would be worth addressing before listing.
+We review the property, discuss your goals and your parent’s situation, and I give you my honest assessment of market value, timing, and what (if anything) would be worth addressing before listing.
 No trip required.

-• Regular, structured communication throughout.
-I keep you updated after every showing, every offer, every significant development.
+I keep you updated after every showing, every offer, and every significant development.
 You should never have to wonder what’s happening or feel out of the loop.
-When I work with long-distance families, communication cadence is one of the first things we establish explicitly.
+When I work with long-distance families, communication cadence is one of the first things we establish explicitly so there are no surprises.

-• Vendor coordination handled locally.
-If there are repairs, cleaning, staging, or other preparation needed, I coordinate all of it locally.
+If there are repairs, cleaning, staging, or other preparation needed, I coordinate all of it on the ground.
 You approve, I manage.
-This is one of the highest-value things I do for families who can’t be here.
+This is one of the highest-value things I do for families who can’t be here to oversee the details themselves.

-• All paperwork digital.
-Listing agreement, disclosures, offers, counteroffers, closing documents — all via DocuSign.
+Listing agreement, disclosures, offers, counteroffers, closing documents: all via DocuSign.
 You review, ask questions, and sign from wherever you are.

-• One or two planned visits.
-I typically recommend at least one trip — ideally early in the process, to walk the property and spend real time with your parent.
+I typically recommend at least one trip, ideally early in the process, to walk the property and spend real time with your parent.
 Two well-timed trips, with everything else handled remotely, is sufficient for the vast majority of transactions I manage for out-of-area families.

 The Financial Stakes: Don’t Navigate Them Blindly

-Silicon Valley home values mean that the decisions you’re making on behalf of your parent are among the largest financial decisions of anyone in your family.
-A $2M or $3M home sale carries significant capital gains implications, property tax considerations under Prop 19, and timing questions that are worth getting expert guidance on.
+Silicon Valley home values mean that the decisions you’re making on behalf of your parent are among the largest financial decisions anyone in your family will ever face.
+A $2M or $3M home sale carries significant capital gains implications, property tax considerations under Prop 19, and timing questions that are absolutely worth getting expert guidance on before you start down this road.

 Being remote does not mean being uninformed.
-A thorough home valuation conversation, a consultation with a tax advisor about capital gains exposure, and hard questions about pricing strategy and timing will make you a far better-equipped decision-maker regardless of where you’re physically located when the decisions are made.
+A thorough home valuation conversation, a consultation with a tax advisor about capital gains exposure, and hard questions about pricing strategy and timing will make you a far better-equipped decision-maker regardless of where you’re physically located when those decisions get made.

-One thing I emphasize with every long-distance family: get the financial picture early, before emotions and logistics have taken over the conversation.
-Understanding concretely what your parent’s home is worth, what the tax exposure actually looks like after the primary residence exclusion and basis adjustments, and what the realistic net proceeds would be — that information changes how families think about every subsequent question.
-A parent who “can’t imagine leaving” sometimes becomes genuinely open to the idea when they understand that the sale would fund ten years of exceptional senior living with money left over for their grandchildren’s college.
-Numbers can be clarifying in ways that conversation alone cannot be.
+One thing I emphasize with every long-distance family I work with: get the financial picture early, before emotions and logistics have taken over the conversation.
+Understanding concretely what your parent’s home is worth, what the tax exposure actually looks like after the primary residence exclusion and basis adjustments, and what the realistic net proceeds would be changes how families think about every subsequent question.
+I’ve seen it happen many times where a parent who “can’t imagine leaving” becomes genuinely open to the idea once they understand that the sale would fund ten years of exceptional senior living with money left over for their grandchildren’s college.
+Numbers have a way of clarifying things that conversation alone simply cannot.

 I also encourage long-distance families to think about the sale not just as a real estate transaction but as part of a broader life transition plan.
 What does your parent’s care situation look like going forward?
 What senior living options are realistic given the likely proceeds?
 What does your parent actually want, and how does the financial picture enable or constrain those options?
-I work with families through all of these questions — not just the listing and sale — and that broader view is what makes the difference between a transaction that closes and a transition that genuinely works.
+I work with families through all of these questions, not just the listing and sale, and that broader view is what makes the difference between a transaction that closes and a transition that genuinely works for everyone involved.

-If you’re in this situation right now — or preparing for it — I’d encourage you to reach out.
-The first conversation is always free, always low-pressure, and usually clarifying in ways that make everything that follows easier.
+If you’re in this situation right now, or you can see it coming on the horizon, I’d encourage you to reach out.
+The first conversation is always free, always low-pressure, and usually clarifying in ways that make everything that follows feel more manageable.
 I’m easy to reach.

 Frequently Asked Questions